abdulmeLINK/flopy-net/README.md

 > ⚠️ **ALPHA VERSION WARNING**
 > This is an **alpha development version** of FLOPY-NET.
 Many features are **not fully tested** and may contain bugs or incomplete implementations.
 The **Policy Engine** in particular has **untrusted policy types** and enforcement mechanisms that are still under development.
 Use this platform for research and development purposes only - **NOT for production environments**.

-FLOPY-NET is a comprehensive research platform for evaluating federated learning algorithms under realistic network conditions.
-It provides a complete testing environment that bridges the gap between theoretical federated learning research and real-world network dynamics by integrating network emulation, performance monitoring, and policy enforcement capabilities.
+FLOPY-NET is a comprehensive research platform for evaluating federated learning systems under realistic network conditions.
+The current implementation provides FL simulation using random data to demonstrate network effects, policy enforcement, and system monitoring capabilities.
+It bridges the gap between theoretical federated learning research and real-world network dynamics by integrating network emulation, performance monitoring, and policy enforcement capabilities.

+> **Current Implementation Status**: The FL client and server components simulate federated learning training using randomly generated data to demonstrate system behavior, network interaction patterns, and policy enforcement.
+For actual machine learning research, these components can be extended with real ML models and datasets.

-**Author's note**: Please prioratize the contributions on the modularity and itegratibility of the components for FL Client and FL Server in the means of the parameter injection through the environment variables and the derivability of the python modules so researches can implement their domain specific and custom FL systems.
+**Developer Focus**: The platform prioritizes modularity and extensibility of FL Client and FL Server components through environment variable-based parameter injection and derivable Python modules, enabling researchers to implement domain-specific and custom FL systems.

-I highly recommend using AI tools and agents to understand the system components and their interactions.
-The initial learning curve for you will be more smooth.
+*Author's recommendation*: Use AI tools and agents to understand the system components and their interactions for a smoother initial learning curve.

 ## Key Features

-- **Network-Aware Federated Learning**: Study FL performance under realistic network conditions including packet loss, latency, and bandwidth constraints using GNS3 integration
+- **Network-Aware FL Simulation**: Study FL behavior under realistic network conditions including packet loss, latency, and bandwidth constraints using GNS3 integration
 - **Policy-Driven Architecture**: Centralized Policy Engine enforces security, compliance, and governance rules across all components with real-time policy evaluation
 - **Comprehensive Network Simulation**: GNS3 integration with SDN controllers (Ryu/OpenFlow) for realistic network topologies and dynamic network conditions
-- **Real-time Observatory**: Web-based dashboard with live monitoring of FL training progress, network performance, and system health metrics
+- **Real-time Observatory**: Web-based dashboard with live monitoring of FL simulation progress, network performance, and system health metrics
-- **Flower Framework Integration**: Built on the Flower federated learning framework with custom enhancements for network-aware training
+- **Scenario-Based Execution**: Complete simulation scenarios defined through JSON configuration files with reproducible experimental setups
 - **Multi-Component Architecture**: Microservices architecture with Policy Engine, Collector Service, FL Server/Clients, SDN Controller, and OpenVSwitch
 - **Comprehensive Metrics Collection**: SQLite-based metrics storage with real-time data aggregation and historical analysis capabilities
 - **Container-based Deployment**: Docker-native platform with scalable microservices architecture and static IP assignment
+- **Extensible FL Framework**: Base FL implementation designed for extension with real ML models and training algorithms

 ---